superuser-blog/superuser/_posts/2017-08-26-websocket-server-python.md

 layout: single
 guid: https://superuser.blog/?p=187
 permalink: /websocket-server-python/
+header:
-image: /wp-content/uploads/2017/08/pywsocket-825x463.jpg
+  overlay_image: /wp-content/uploads/2017/08/pywsocket-825x463.jpg
+  overlay_filter: rgba(10, 10, 10, 0.75)
+  #overlay_color: "#333"
 categories:
   - python
 tags:
   - python
   - websocket
 ---
 Journey to websocket was pretty long.
 I started with an idea to make an app which can play music in sync across the devices during college period.
 No wonder I couldn&#8217;t get thru it.
 Later this year I stumbled upon this new thing called WebSockets and they were intriguing.
 I thought I could finish that app with websockets (and I did, with partial success).
 Spinned of another app out of it.
 And websockets were on a roll.
 It was time I digged further in and ended up writing a websocket server.
-(GitHub link at the bottom)<!--more-->
+(GitHub link at the bottom)

 ### So what is a websocket server?